Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 Restrict access to your functions

-You can set Serverless Functions as private if you want to protect your functions from unwanted or unauthorized calls.
 Unauthenticated calls will be rejected, and your function will not be triggered.
-This feature is handy if an event triggers your function (CRON, SQS or NATS trigger) or if you put them behind an API gateway or a proxy server (see examples in serverless-examples).
+This feature is handy if an event triggers your function (CRON, Queues or NATS trigger) or if you put them behind an API gateway or a proxy server (see examples in serverless-examples).

 Restrict access from the Scaleway console